craigthusiast/udemy_comprehensive_ror/README.md

 This is an h2 heading (use ----)
 --------------------------------

-This README would normally document whatever steps are necessary to get the. application up and running, but it's a Markdown syntax tutorial instead..
+This README would normally document whatever steps are necessary to get the application up and running, but it's a Markdown syntax tutorial instead.
-Use a period at end of line for a line break.

 This is a normal paragraph with a link to [craigthusiast.com](http://www.craigthusiast.com).
 Surround the link text in square brackets and immediately follow with URL around parentheses.